Hunter Renfroe Preview, Player Props: Reds vs. Cardinals

 Hunter Renfroe At The Plate

-- In 13.8% of his games this season, he has homered, and 3.7% of his trips to the dish.
+- He has hit a home run in 14.5% of his games this year, and 3.8% of his chances at the plate.

-- In 25.4% of his games this year, Renfroe has had at least one RBI.
-He's picked up more than one in 11.5% and driven in three or more of his team's runs in six contests.
+- In 26.0% of his games this season, Renfroe has notched at least one RBI.
+In 16 of those games (12.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.